-I am the author of ~ 400-450 articles, books, commentaries, reviews, and chapters—many in the premier journals of the field.
-My work has been cited over 18,000 times and my h-index is 57, with 37 publicatiosn each cited in excess of 100 times.
-I have given hundreds of invited addresses and keynote speeches around the world (Harvard, Cambridge University, Oxford, Yale, Princeton, University of Rome, University of Oslo, Max Plank Institutes in Munich and Berlin).
+I am the author of approximtately 450 articles, books, commentaries, reviews, and chapters—many in the premier journals of the field.
+According to Google Scholar, my work has been cited ~ 30,100 times and my h-index=73, i10=232, with ~40 publicatiosn each citedover 100 times.
+I have given hundreds of invited addresses and keynote speeches around the world (Harvard, Cambridge University, Oxford, Yale, Princeton, University of Rome, University of Oslo, Max Plank Institutes in both Munich and Berlin).
 I have served on the Advisory Board of the National Science Foundation for seven years (the Social, Behavioral, and Economic Sciences), and was a member of the National Academy of Sciences’ Board of Behavioral and Sensory Sciences for six years.
 My major honors and scientific awards include:

 - In 2000 the American Academy of Forensic Psychology's Lifetime Distinguished Contribution Award,